 As beagles are inquisitive dogs, they are likely to get themselves into trouble by chewing and eating things around the home that they are not supposed to, including poisonous houseplants and small items that they could choke on or cause a blockage in their stomach.

-A high proportion of beagles are also given up for adoption due to their destructive nature and loud barking, which can be eliminated if they are properly crate trained from a young age.
+A high proportion of beagles are also given up for adoption due to their destructive nature and loud barking habits, which can be eliminated if they are properly crate trained from a young age.

 What’s the Alternative to Crate Training?